MohammadKhodadad/MLGCN/readme.md

-## This repo is under heavy construction
+## This repo is dedicated to MLGCN framework and is currently under review
-## To work with this repo you require torch geometric (and related packages)